 Yale Pediatric Hematology/Oncology Fellowship Program Overview

-One of the strong areas of our program is research.
 Fellows spend two years in hypothesis driven research and their progress is monitored by their research mentor and through a scholarship oversight committee.
-As part of a comprehensive cancer center, there is ample research opportunities in clinical and basic research, and we encourage fellows to look across the university to find a project that they are passionate about.
-Fellows take courses in clinical investigation and have the opportunity to pursue a Master's Degree.
+As part of a comprehensive cancer center, our fellows have a myriad of research opportunities in clinical, basic, and translational research.
+Fellows have the opportunity to explore research that they are passionate about, and we encourage fellows to look across the University to find a project that they are passionate about.
+Fellows take courses in clinical investigation and have the opportunity to pursue a Master of Health Sciences (MHS) degree.

 Program Director: Farzana Pashankar, MD, MRCP

 Associate Professor of Pediatrics (Hematology/Oncology)

 Program Coordinator: Jamie Batson

 LMP2073, 333 Cedar Street